jmiba/zotero-redisearch-rag/README.md

 ```
 Optional (for stronger OCR fallback):
 - Install Poppler and Tesseract on your system.
+Optional (for faster native rebuilds):
+- If you see a Paddle warning about missing `ccache`, install it (macOS: `brew install ccache`).

 ### 6) Configure the plugin
 Obsidian -> Settings -> Community plugins -> Zotero Redis RAG